 Thelma B. Freedman, Ph.D.
 Saybrook Institute, 1997

 In a study of 37 participants with 81 phobias between them, hypnotically-facilitated past-life and/or interlife reports of people with simple and social phobias and/or agoraphobia were examined when the participant’s “Upper Mind” in hypnosis said they were causal of the phobias.
 Also, earlier experiences in some participants’ (present) lives that they reported in hypnosis as causal of their phobias were examined.
 Three participants with 11 phobias between them were unable to reach the required levels of hypnosis, and received no deliberate treatment.
 Their phobias became an ad hoc control group for Research Question Two.
-Because many participants suffered from more than one phobia, sometimes of different types, for purposes of analysis the phobias themselves were used as the units of study rather than the participants.
-Two research questions guided the study:
+Because many participants suffered from more than one phobia, sometimes of different types, for purposes of analysis the … Read the rest

 Past-Life Therapy for Phobias: Patterns and Outcome – Thelma B. Freedman (Is.13)